Alcohol and Drug Use Statistics in Kent, Washington

 Private and Subsidized Health Insurance

 If you have health insurance coverage through your employer or purchased coverage off the open marketplace, you can generally use that coverage to pay for drug rehab in Kent.
 Insurance companies that serve Washington, such as Kaiser, Regence BlueShield, PacificSource Health Plans, and Providence Health Plan, all have different policies and fees.
 Call your insurance provider by dialing the customer service number on the back of your card.
-They’ll be able to answer questions about rehab, what services they pay for, and give you a referral to your nearest in-network addiction treatment program.
+They’ll be able to answer questions about rehabilitation, what services they pay for, and give you a referral to your nearest in-network addiction treatment program.

 - Detox programs

-- Inpatient rehab, to an extent
+- Inpatient, to an extent

 - Partial hospitalization programs (PHPs)